HOW TO GET STARTED

 CLASSES AND AGE GROUPS

-In kart racing, the term “Classes” refers to these different divisions available for racers to participate in.
-Classes are defined both by age group and an engine type or make, so that participants are always competing against rivals with similar equipment and within appropriate age groups.
+In kart racing, the term “Classes” refers to the different divisions available for racers to participate in.
+Classes are defined both by age group and engine type, so that participants are always competing against rivals with similar equipment and within appropriate age groups.
+Each age bracket has multiple class options to choose from.
 On race days, each class will have its own dedicated set of warm-up times and races, where only members of their own class are on track at any time.
-Classes only compete against themselves and only score points within their own championship.
+Classes only compete against themselves and only score points within their own points championship.
+A full class summary for 2024 can be found on the RULES page.

 Classes can vary in size depending on the popularity of their specific engine package, and as you first begin exploring your options in karting, you will want to find members of your prospective classes when you visit the track and ask them questions regarding their specifics:

-- How much is the engine used in this class new vs used?
+• How much does the engine used in this class cost? (new vs used?)

-- What kind of maintenance do you have to perform on it?
+• What kind of maintenance do you have to perform on it each week?

-- How many do you expect in the future?
+• How many participants do you expect in the future?

 5-8 years old

-KID KARTS - These karts use smaller chassis appropriately sized for children (770-850 mm wheelbase).
+KID KARTS - These karts use smaller chassis appropriately sized for children (~770-900 mm wheelbase, commonly called KID KART chassis).
 The focus of Kid Kart racing is to develop the driving skills, race craft, and driving awareness senses of these young participants.
-The most popular engine for several decades has been the Comer C51/C52 engine, a small (50cc) 2-cycle engine similar to what you’ll find on a chainsaw or weed-whacker.
+The most popular engine for several decades has been the Comer C51 or C52 engine, a small (50cc) 2-cycle engine similar to what you’ll find on a chainsaw or weed-whacker.

-In recent years the 4-cycle Briggs & Stratton 206 engine, equipped with a specific Kid Kart restrictor, has gained some popularity in the United States as an alternative option.
+In recent years the 4-cycle Briggs & Stratton 206 engine, equipped with a specific Kid Kart restrictor, has gained popularity in the United States as an alternative option.
+Briggs 206 Kid Karters may sometimes use CADET sized chassis.
 The OVKA accepts both engines in our Kid Kart divisions.
 Top speeds for Kid Karts can vary but are generally around 30-35 mph.
+Both of these class options are considered low maintenance and effective for bringing Kid Kart aged drivers up to speed, and there is widespread availability of used karts and components in the secondhand market as young karters age up into the older Sportsman age bracket.

 OVKA Kid Kart Classes: